BudjakovDmitry/tech/linux/terminal/commands/chown.md

 chown :students file.txt
 ```

+> When we change group assignments we need to log out in order to have those assignments
+> take effect.

 File's owner can change group owner, so if current user is the owner of the file we can
 not to use `sudo`.